chrispap000/MoviesExample/README.md

 # MoviesExample
-An example of a movie list example
+An example of a movie list using Rotten Tomatoes API